supercat1337/meta-tree/README.md

     Section,
     Tree,
     treeFromString,
-    treeFromStringWithMacros, // new in 2.0.0
+    treeFromStringWithMacros, // new in 2.0
     preprocessMacros, // standalone preprocessor
+    MacroPreprocessor, // class for advanced usage
 } from '@supercat1337/meta-tree';
 ```